Egon Mayer: Group commander

 On 22 June 1943, a flight led by Mayer encountered an RAF Spitfire unit.
 During the course of the engagement, he claimed one Spitfire shot down and damage to another.
-He purportedly shot down three USAAF P-47s on 26 June 1943, though no claims can be found for Mayer in German records.
 Fighter Command lost five fighters on 22 June.
 Four were lost in action with Jagdgeschwader 1 (JG 1—1st Fighter Wing).
 The only unattributed loss came when Flying Officer J Watlington, No. 400 Squadron was shot down and captured.
 He was later repatriated in 1944.